 Zita Fidar is a lot of things all in one.
 It is an architectural landmark, designed and executed by Lebanese firm Raed Abellama Architects in 2011; and it is a luxurious home a mere stone’s throw from inviting Mediterranean waters.

 Located in the quiet town of Fidar, a short drive from the historic city of Byblos, Zita Fidar is an ideal escape for those in search of quietude and magnificent views.

-The home comprises six rooms, each decorated in an elegant, minimalist style, so that guests can enjoy the views to the full.
-Indeed, Zita Fidar’s design was carefully thought-out to ensure there would be no disruption to the surrounding views.
+The home contains six rooms, each decorated in an artistic, minimalist style so that guests can enjoy the views to the full.
+Indeed, Zita Fidar’s design was carefully thought out to ensure there would be no disruption to the surrounding views.

-As L’Hôte Libanais’ first guesthouse in the Byblos area, Zita Fidar’s contemporary exterior is a melodious juxtaposition to the nearby Phoenician city.
-Guests can easily switch between both worlds, starting their day with a swim in the sea, followed by a dip in the property’s outdoor pool and continuing on to Byblos for an afternoon of incredible history.
+As L’Hôte Libanais’s first guesthouse in the Byblos area, Zita Fidar’s contemporary exterior is a melodious juxtaposition to the nearby Phoenician city.
+Guests can easily switch between both worlds, starting their day with a swim in the sea, followed by a dip in the property’s outdoor pool, and continuing on to Byblos for an afternoon of incredible history.

 Where to eat

 If you’re looking to explore culinary treats beyond the healthy eats at Zita Fidar, you can stop by Bourj Al Fidar, a casual dining space that specializes in fresh seafood and traditional Lebanese cuisine.

 Besides a plethora of beach resorts that line the coastal road, guests can explore the ancient city of Byblos, which lies just three kilometers north of the guesthouse.

 Article published on May 25, 2021.